ddsky/api-league-clients/javascript/docs/KnowledgeApi.md

 - **Accept**: application/json

-## randomTrivia
+## randomTriviaAPI

-> RandomTrivia200Response randomTrivia(opts)
+> RandomTriviaAPI200Response randomTriviaAPI(opts)

-Random Trivia
+Random Trivia API

-This endpoint returns a random piece of trivia.
+This endpoint returns a random piece of trivia like \&quot;Rio de Janeiro was once the capital of Portugal, making it the only European capital outside of Europe.\&quot;.

 ### Example